Sharks send Marleau to Pens for shot at 1st Cup

-Patrick Marleau gets a chance to experience a playoff run this season after the Pittsburgh Penguins acquired the forward from the San Jose Sharks for a conditional third-round draft pick.
+Patrick Marleau will get a chance to experience a playoff run this season after the Pittsburgh Penguins acquired the forward from the San Jose Sharks for a conditional third-round draft pick.

 "Patrick is a player who can play anywhere in our lineup," Penguins general manager Jim Rutherford said in a statement.
 "He's a good two-way player, provides leadership and will be a good fit with our team."

-Marleau returned to the Sharks for a 20th season in 2019 on a league-minimum $700,000 contract after spending two seasons with the Toronto Maple Leafs.
-But the season didn't go the way he wanted, with injuries and ineffectiveness keeping the Sharks near the bottom of the West.
+In 2019, Marleau returned to the Sharks on a league-minimum $700,000 contract for a 20th season with the franchise, after spending two seasons with the Toronto Maple Leafs.
+The season hasn't gone the way he wanted, with injuries and ineffectiveness keeping the Sharks near the bottom of the West.

-If the Penguins win the Cup, the Sharks get a second-round draft pick.
+If the Penguins win the Cup, the Sharks will get a second-round draft pick.

 "Patrick is one of the most iconic players to ever wear the Sharks uniform," Sharks GM Doug Wilson said in a statement.
 "Although we have had a disappointing season in San Jose, he deserves every opportunity to have a chance at winning a Stanley Cup, and we're happy to help accommodate that.
 We wish him the best of luck."

-He played for the Maple Leafs in 2018-19, but his $6.25 million annual average salary was too much for the cap-strapped Leafs, who traded him to Carolina Hurricanes.
-The Hurricanes made the move to net a first-round pick and bought out the final year of Marleau's contract.
+Marleau played for the Maple Leafs in 2017-18 and 2018-19, but his $6.25 million annual average salary was too much for the cap-strapped Leafs, who traded him to Carolina Hurricanes last June.
+The Hurricanes made the move to net a first-round pick and then bought out the final year of Marleau's contract.

 Marleau captained the Sharks from 2003 to 2009.